 This is a critical point.
-As was mentioned at the beginning of this lesson, the Bible makes many historical claims, and those claims are central to its message.
+The Bible makes many historical claims, and those claims are central to its message.
 It talks about rulers, kingdoms, people, cities, events, and wars.
 It speaks of certain things that happened at certain times to certain people - and none of its historical claims have ever been found to be in error.
-Time and time again history has verified that the Bible is exactly right in its assertions:
+Time and time again the historical record has verified that the Bible is correct in its assertions: